independent-coder/Batch-Extracter/README.md

 # Batch-Extracter
-a code batch extract .zip
+A code batch gonna extract.Zip file

-with a litle interface
+The code goes through a small interface.
-it gonna check if the file is exist
+The code will check if the .zip exist

-you need to specify the name with the extension
+You need to specify the name with the extension